canopy-coop/canopy_coop_index/content/authors/02_corey/_index.md

 - Partners
 ---

 I develop methods in satellite remote sensing to study terrestrial hydrologic processes and associated human impacts.
-Where earth science and geopolitics overlay, I seek to develop insights from remote sensing observations that support scientific research in terrestrial hydrology and diplomatic accountability in the monitoring and management of increasingly scarce freshwater resources.
+Where earth science and geopolitics overlay, I develop insights from remote sensing observations that support scientific research in terrestrial hydrology and diplomatic accountability in the monitoring and management of increasingly scarce freshwater resources.

-I was born and raised in Berkeley, CA.